puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `Boolean`

 Whether to manage the telegraf user when installing from archive.
-Defaults to true.

 Default value: `true`